DougAnderson444/solblog/README.md

 declare_id!("Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS");
 ```

-That default key is NOT our public key for *your* build.
+That default key is NOT our public key for _your_ build.
 You need to generate that for your program.
 We generate it once, and then include it, and can make as many changes as we need to before deploying.

 Since that's not our key, let's fix that now and generate our key.

 Run:

 ```
+$ cd solblog
-anchor build
+$ anchor build
 ```

 As that builds (it'll take a minute), watch your target folder as it is pretty empty right now.